greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/engineering-management-quality_1_1_1.md

 ---
-title: "Engineering Management - Quality"
+title: Engineering Management - Quality
-description: "Engineering Managers in the Quality Department are motivated and experienced leaders who grow our test automation efforts across the entire GitLab ecosystem."
+description: Engineering Managers in the Quality Department are motivated and experienced leaders who grow our test automation efforts across the entire GitLab ecosystem.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/engineering-management-quality_1_1_1/
+linkTitle: Engineering Management - Quality
+type: docs
 ---

 At GitLab, Quality is everyone's responsibility and the output of the Quality Department is instrumental to GitLab's success.